semantisch/diamond-kg/README.md

     --organization <OpenAI API organization>
 ```

+## Result datasets

+The example result datasets can be found in the results directory of this repository.

 ## Contributing

 Contributions are welcome.
 Please open an issue or submit a pull request if you would like to contribute.